Intl.RelativeTimeFormat() constructor

 or in 1 day

 .
-This allows to not always have to use numeric values in the output.
+This is useful when you don't want to use numeric values in the output.

 // Create a relative time formatter in your locale